erjosito/azure-networking-lab/README.md

   "requestPath": "/",
   "resourceGroup": "vnetTest"
 }
+<b>az network lb probe show -n myProbe --lb-name linuxnva-slb-int --query [protocol,port]</b>
+[
+  "Http",
+  80
+]
 </pre>

 **Step 2.**	Verify the content that NVAs return to the probe.
-You can query this from any VM, for example, from your Putty window connected to Vnet1-vm1:
+You can query this from any VM, for example, from our jump host Vnet1-vm2:

 ```
-lab-user@myVnet1-vm1:~$ curl -i 10.4.2.101
+lab-user@myVnet1-vm2:~$ curl -i 10.4.2.101
 HTTP/1.1 200 OK
 Date: Tue, 28 Mar 2017 00:08:47 GMT
 Server: Apache/2.4.18 (Ubuntu)